 Finally, I was appointed as Arts Editor, from late-1993 to November 2016, specialising in film and, more so more recently, theatre.

 During my time as Arts Editor at The Mercury, I also edited and did layout for Independent on Saturday’s Arts & Pleasure pages, where I featured for four years, writing under the pseudonym Bill Ryan.
 I have also contributed, over the years, to arts sections of The Daily News, Sunday Tribune and the ArtSmart website.

 I have had the honour of being one of five nominees for the inaugural Arts and Culture Trust’s Arts Journalist of the Year Award.
-I have also long been an FNB Vita Award judge for theatre and, in more recent years, a judge for the Durban Theatre Awards, for which I am still a judge.
+I have also long been an FNB Vita Award judge for theatre and, in more recent years, a judge for the Durban Theatre Awards.

 I have tried my hand at scriptwriting, having been commissioned to write a monologue for the popular touring Clinton Marius play, The Penis Monologues, and hope to consider more writing for the stage.

 I have long had a passion for the world of entertainment – my interests having started at a young age with early singing, then drama eisteddfods.
 I then formed, produced, designed for and choreographed The Harlequinns, an amateur but passionate 20-member Durban lip-sync troupe (member ages nine to 35) that performed extensively to raise funds for charity from 1975 to 1985.

 On a side note… I spent nearly eight years teaching aerobics and step-classes, up to three classes a day sometimes, from around 1987 to 1995, at Durban gyms including Corporate Body, Players, Jack Ford’s, Berea Gym and Muscle & Fitness.
 I also spent a year teaching twice-weekly aquarobic classes at my home pool.